 We have provided a detailed explanatory note on reserves clarifying current definitions and terminology.

 R/P ratios represent the length of time that those remaining reserves would last if production were to continue at the previous year's rate.
 They are calculated by dividing remaining reserves at the end of the year by the production in that year.

 Reserves-to-production (R/P) ratios are available by country and feature in the table of oil reserves.
 R/P ratios for the region and the world are depicted in the chart above and the Energy charting tool and World Energy app.

 In the absence of replenishment by successful exploration or reserves growth, so-called 'reserves replacement', proved reserves would tend to decline over time as production depleted the existing reserve base.
 However, the tendency has been for proved reserves at the aggregate level to increase over time as reported discoveries, extensions and improved recovery have exceeded production.

-There is a time series of crude oil reserves, which can be found in the Excel workbook.
+There is a time series of crude oil reserves from 1980, which can be found in the Excel workbook.
 Data are measured in thousand million barrels.

 The estimates have been compiled using a combination of primary official sources, third-party data from the OPEC Secretariat, World Oil, Oil & Gas Journal and independent estimates of Russian reserves based on official data and Chinese reserves based on official data and information in the public domain.
 Canadian oil sands 'under active development' are an official estimate.
 Venezuelan Orinoco Belt reserves are based on the OPEC Secretariat and government announcements.